 NOTE 1: It is up to NG-RAN implementation how the "NR RedCap UEs Information" parameter is used.
-When the "NR RedCap UE Information" is absent, it is up to NG-RAN implementation whether/how to enable Redcap UE to receive broadcast MBS session.
+When the "NR RedCap UE Information" is absent, it is up to NG-RAN implementation whether/how to enable (e)Redcap UE to receive broadcast MBS session.

-NOTE 2: If the MBS Session can be received both by RedCap UEs and non-RedCap UEs, the MBS FSA ID(s) associated with the MBS session are applicable for both RedCap UEs and non-RedCap UEs.
-If an assignment of the separate MBS FSA ID(s) to RedCap UEs and non-RedCap UEs is necessary, two separate MBS sessions are used.
+NOTE 2: If the MBS Session can be received by any kind of UEs, the MBS FSA ID(s) associated with the MBS session are applicable for both NR (e)RedCap UEs and non-NR-(e)RedCap UEs.
+If an assignment of the separate MBS FSA ID(s) to NR (e)RedCap UEs and non-NR-(e)RedCap UEs is necessary, two separate MBS sessions are used.

 6.20 QoE Measurement Collection Support for MBS